MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-ADKeyCredential.md

 # Get-ADKeyCredential

 ## SYNOPSIS
-Creates an object representing Windows Hello for Business credentials from its binary representation or an X.509 certificate.
+Creates an object representing Windows Hello for Business or FIDO credentials from its binary representation or an X.509 certificate.

 ## SYNTAX

 ### FromCertificate (Default)
 ```
-Get-ADKeyCredential [-Certificate] <X509Certificate2> [-DeviceId] <Guid> [<CommonParameters>]
+Get-ADKeyCredential [-Certificate] <X509Certificate2> [-DeviceId] <Guid> -HolderDN <String>
+ [<CommonParameters>]
 ```

 ### FromDNBinary